Darwin rebellion: 1913 strike

 Given the option, most employers preferred to employ Chinese workers, not necessarily because they were cheaper to employ, but because they were more reliable.
 The problem faced by unskilled European labourers in the Northern Territory was that no-one cared about their situation.
 "Local employers did not want them, the South Australian Government was indifferent to them, and since they were not unionized, their comrades in southern Australia ignored them."

 On 9 January 1911, the Fisher Labor Government issued a Ministerial instruction to implement the White Australia policy.
 With the threat of Chinese competition reduced, European workers were able to bargain for higher rates of pay.
 Needing an organisation to represent workers' interests, the Darwin Australian Workers' Union (AWU) came into existence in 1912.
 Gilruth was given a free hand to deal with the situation in Darwin and arrived in the midst of a long pay dispute involving wharf lumpers and shipping agents.
 AWU representatives met with Gilruth several times in 1912 and 1913, but little was resolved.

 When the government lowered the wages of survey field hands in April 1913, the AWU conducted a secret ballot amongst its members, which overwhelmingly supported a general strike commencing 28 April.
 Although the Darwin strike was in itself insignificant, the threat of widespread national disruption if Chinese labour were used to keep the northern port operational, was significant.
 After weeks of strike action, the union reserves were empty of strike funds, the parent AWU in Townsville hostile to the whole event, the Federal government indifferent and a number of strikers back at work, it was evident that strike action was lost.
 In late May, AWU representatives met with Gilruth to negotiate their terms of surrender; the unionists were prepared to return to work as long as the strikers were re-instated to their former positions.
 Not content with his devastating victory, Gilruth refused, "wanting to eliminate all traces of unionism in the Northern Territory".
 Although the strike was called off in the first week of June, it shaped future industrial relations in the Northern Territory, as the "White Australia" policy and anti-Chinese feeling fuelled support for the Unions.

+In the following weeks, Gilruth and his family were effectively prisoners in the residence.
+On 20 February 1919, Gilruth left Darwin of his own accord and boarded the cruiser HMAS Encounter, armed with eleven 6-inch and nine 12-pounder guns, remaining as administrator but now prepared to operate from Melbourne.
+His departure effectively ended what later became widely known as the "Darwin Rebellion".